-Asia and the Pacific: FDI flows as a percentage of gross capital formation, top 20 economies, 1996-1998^a
+Asia and the Pacific: FDI flows as a percentage of gross capital formation, top 20 economies, 1996-1998a a Ranked on the basis of the magnitude of 1999 FDI inflows as a percentage of gross fixed capital formation.

 (Percentage)

 Source: UNCTAD, FDI/TNC database and annex table B.5.